801

 FAQs

-Everything you need to know about the MLRO workflow, Anna’s 14-section report, the Gap Analysis, and how the module sits inside MLR 2017, POCA and SAMLA.
+Everything you need to know about the MLRO workflow, Otto’s 14-section report, the Gap Analysis, and how the module sits inside MLR 2017, POCA and SAMLA.

-Does Anna really draft the whole 14-section MLRO Annual Report?
+Does Otto really draft the whole 14-section MLRO Annual Report?

-Five formats in total from the same dataset: (1) MLRO Annual (JMLSG), (2) REP-CRIM (SUP 16.23 — due 60 days post-year-end), (3) Board Quarterly Pack, (4) Executive Summary, (5) Comprehensive.
+Six formats from the same dataset: MLRO Annual (JMLSG), REP-CRIM (SUP 16.23), Board Quarterly Pack, Executive Summary, Comprehensive Hybrid, and the Supervisor Readiness dry-run.
 Per-section regenerate means you can refine just the Sanctions section if OFSI changes a listing, without rewriting the whole report.
-Every generation uses the system prompt “Use ONLY the data provided — do not invent examples.”
+Every generation is constrained to your data — Otto never invents examples or fills gaps with generic content.

 Is it mapped to MLR 2017, POCA, SAMLA and JMLSG?